CRUSTDE-ContainerizedRustDevEnv/crustde_cnt_img_pod/DEVELOPMENT.md

 WARNING!!!
 Windows ssh-agent cannot accept options like `-c` or `-t 1h`.
 It will return an cryptic error that is super hard to debug: "Could not add identity "key": agent refused operation".
 Just don't use any option.

 WARNING!!!
-Don't use `~` or `$home` or anything similar, because one of the involved programs will sure miss how to expand it.
+Don't use `~` or `$home` or anything similar in windows scripts, because one of the involved programs will sure miss how to expand it.
 Just write the complete path.
+This is true also for the .ssh/config file!

 In extreme cases for debugging open `Pwsh as administrator` and run `ssh-agent -d`.
 Then in another `Pwsh` window run a `ssh-add` command.
 The debugging works only for one command.